pdf-icon

 Time Configuration

-• Add the Time components
+• Add Time component.

 time: